-➤ Have been the first author of at least two original articles which demonstrate application of scientific methods on subjects that are relevant to veterinary clinical pathology.
+The candidate has to be the first author of at least two original articles which demonstrate application of scientific methods on subjects that are relevant to veterinary clinical pathology.
 The articles must have been published or accepted for publication in a peer-reviewed international journal before March 1st of the application year.
 One article may be a case report with literature review, an evaluation or validation of diagnostic methodology or technology in clinical pathology, a retrospective or prospective study of clinical pathology changes in a disease or toxic state, or a pathophysiological study of clinical pathology changes.

-5.3 The Format of the Examination
+5.2 The Format of the Examination